Securing your .eco domain

 2. Ensure that your registrar can reach you

-If you don’t receive these email notifications, you may not realize that your credit card has expired.
+If you don’t receive these email notifications, you may not realize that the credit card they have on file has expired.

 If the registrar cannot collect payment when your domain name is due for renewal, they will be forced to delete it.